nadyaaudina/Airline-Customer/README.md

 # Airline-Customer-Value-Analysis

 Airline Customer Value Analysis is the last project for Unsupervised Learning, Data Science Bootcamp at Rakamin Academy.
-I and 6 other collaborators worked together We chose to use the RFM method in making customer segmentation.
-This is because the RFM method is one of the customer segmentation method which is quite often used in industry.
+I and 6 other collaborators worked together.
+We created predictive model using K-Means Clustering and cross-validation evaluation using Principal Component Analysis (PCA) that generated 3 classes.
+We also gave business recommendation for each class to increase customer retention and airline sales, like:

 ## Project Background